 - Click on the pencil icon, the second icon on the right of the form row to edit

-- Click the versions tab
+- Click on the versions tab

 Once published, you will see it now says "reverted from version #" in the notes column